-ScintillatorsDepending on user requirements (optimizing for speed or resolution), several scintillators are available.
-However, LAG:Ce scintillators are most frequently used for our standard experiments as they provide a good compromise between speed and resolution.
+ScintillatorsDepending on user requirements (optimizing for speed and/or resolution), several scintillators are available.
+The LuAG:Ce scintillators are most frequently used for our standard experiments as they provide a good compromise between speed and resolution.
 The following table lists the most commonly used scintillators:

-Other options are available.
+Other scintillator options are available.
 If you need a specialized setup, please contact beamline staff in advance of your experiments.
 Users are also welcome to bring their own scintillators, but should contact beamline staff in advance to ensure that the scintillator fits onto the microscope and a proper mount is available and ready to use.

-Microscope 1: Standard high resolution microscope (Optique Peter)This microscope system is based on diffraction-limited optics and can accommodate 1.25x, 2x, 4x, 10x, 20x and 40x objectives, see table below.
-The field-of-view and pixel size are calculated in the standard configuration, i.e., with the pco.EDGE 5.5 detector with a pixel size of 6.5 μm.
+Microscope 1: Standard high resolution microscope (Optique Peter)This microscope system is based on diffraction-limited optics and can accommodate 1.25x, 2x, 4x, 10x, 20x and 40x objectives as listed in the table below.
+The field-of-view and effective pixel sizes are calculated in the standard configuration, i.e., for the pco.EDGE 5.5 detector with a pixel size of 6.5 μm.
 If a different detector is used, these numbers will change accordingly based on the detector's pixel size.

 Please remember that pixel size DOES NOT EQUAL spatial resolution!
 As a general rule-of-thumb, two pixels are necessary to define an edge and three pixels are necessary to define a feature.
-So depending on your goals, the spatial resolution can be 2-3 times the pixel size.
+So, depending on your goals, the true spatial resolution is typically 2-3 times the effective pixel size.

 |Objective||Magnification||Numerical Aperture||Field-of-view (mm2)||Pixel Size (μm2)|